amancevice/slack-drive/docs/arch.md

 Additionally, a logging message is posted to a (preferably private) channel for the Slack admins to monitor.
 This is also where any errors would be posted if something goes wrong in the workflow.

+_Note that you must invite the bot into the logging channel if you have set it to private._

 ##### Member Joined Channel

 ![welcome](./images/welcome.png)